aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/2-cis-bottlerocket-eks/validate-br-apiclient/index.en.md

 ---
-title : "Using the Bottlerocket Report API" weight : 25
+title: "Using the Bottlerocket Report API"
+weight: 25
 ---

 Bottlerocket uses a built-in administrative API to perform common admin functions.
 This admin API can be accessed via the `apiclient` CLI from Admin or Control host containers by default.
 The `report` endpoint of this API can also be used to verify the security posture of the workload against CIS benchmarks.

 First, start a session with Session Manager to connect to the node: